fpvout/DigiView-SBC/README.md

 - There is no desktop environment on the image - this is intended to turn your SBC into an appliance that requires no user input for normal operation.

 If there is any issue, please check on our [Discord server](https://discord.gg/uGYMNByeTH), some people might help you there.
 You can also consult the [DigiView Wiki.](https://github.com/fpvout/fpvout.com/wiki)

+## Image Builder Tutorial

+- Install a minimal Debian based linux image with no Desktop Environment on your SBC.
+- Clone this repository to your SBC: git clone https://github.com/fpvout/DigiView-SBC.git
+- Navigate to the DigiView-SBC folder: cd DigiView-SBC
+- Make the fpvoutkiosk.sh executable: sudo chmod +x fpvoutkiosk.sh
+- Run the fpvoutkiosk.sh script: ./fpvoutkiosk.sh
+- The script will take a while, be patient.
+It will update your image and install all of the dependencies.
+- After completion, you will have a user called fpvout, with a password of fpvout.
+- You will need to configure auto login for the fpvout user, if desired.
+- Video should start streaming if you are logged in and have followed the "Instructions" section above.

 ## Known Issues
 - Do not plug into the Pi until after video is showing in your goggles.